TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### URL Rewrite Triggers {#url-rewrite-triggers}

-Triggers in Tyk Operator are configurations that specify actions based on certain conditions.
-These conditions can be based on:
+[Triggers]({{< ref "product-stack/tyk-gateway/middleware/url-rewrite-middleware#url-rewrite-triggers" >}}) are configurations that specify actions based on certain conditions present in HTTP headers, query parameters, path parameters etc.

-- HTTP headers
-- Query parameters
-- Path parameters
-- Session metadata
-- Request body
-- Request context

-Triggers are essential for executing specific actions when particular criteria are met, such as modifying requests, logging or rewriting URLs.
+Triggers are essential for executing specific actions when particular criteria are met, such as rewriting URLs.
 They are useful for automating actions based on real-time data received in requests.
 For example, you might use triggers to:

-- Redirect users based on their authentication status.
+- Redirect users to different APIs in the Gateway based on their authentication status.
-- Modify headers for security or compliance reasons.
-- Enforce business rules by redirecting requests based on certain parameters.
+- Enforce business rules by redirecting requests to different APIs in the Gateway based on certain parameters.

+The process for configuring triggers is similar to that explained in section [using the URL Rewrite middleware with Tyk Classic APIs]({{< ref "product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic" >}}).

-Assume that for all Basic Authentication requests we wish to instruct Tyk Operator to redirect to the API identified by `basic-auth-internal` within the `default` namespace.
-Subsequently, we can use a `rewrite_to_internal` object within the triggers configuration as follows:
+Assume that we wish to instruct Tyk Operator to redirect all *Basic Authentication* requests to the API identified by `basic-auth-internal` within the `default` namespace.
+Subsequently, we can use a `rewrite_to_internal` object as follows:

 ```yaml
 triggers: